 What is Network NetFlow monitoring?

-NetFlow data is obtained by enabling the NetFlow protocol on Cisco routers and switches.
+NetFlow data is obtained by enabling the NetFlow, sFlow or Jflow protocol on routers and switches.
 Once activated, these devices send IP-level 3 and 4 (IP addresses, TCP/UDP ports) information.

 This package is designed to summarize NetFlow statistics collected for a single interface, in order to identify any suspicious host or application activity on the specified interface.